Aging & Health A to Z

 - A physical exam.

 - Laboratory or imaging studies (such as: x-rays, CT scans, MRI).
-Your healthcare professional should describe the benefits/risks of any diagnostic tests and explain their benefit in guiding your treatment plan.
+Your healthcare provider should describe the benefits/risks of any diagnostic tests and explain their benefit in guiding your treatment plan.

-Your healthcare professional may use a pain scale to get a clearer idea of your pain experience.
+Your healthcare provider may use a pain scale to get a clearer idea of your pain experience.
 Different types of pain scales that will help you explain your pain include:

 - The Numeric Rating Scale on which you choose a number from zero (no pain) to 10 (the worst pain you could imagine)